Steve Sailer: The "Sailer Strategy"

-The term "Sailer Strategy" has been used for Sailer's proposal that Republican candidates can gain political support in American elections by appealing to working-class white workers with heterodox right-wing nationalist and economic populist positions.
-In order to do this, Sailer suggested that Republicans support economic protectionism, identity politics, and express opposition to immigration, among other issues.
-The goal of this is to increase Republicans' share of the white electorate, and decrease its minority share of the electorate, in the belief that minority votes could not be won in significant numbers.
+The term "Sailer Strategy" has been used for Sailer's proposal that Republican candidates can gain political support in American elections by appealing to working-class whites with heterodox right-wing nationalist and economic populist positions.
+In order to do this, Sailer suggested that Republicans support economic protectionism, national identity politics, and immigration restrictionism, among other issues.
+The goal of this is to focusing on increasing Republicans' share of the white electorate, in the belief that minority votes could not be won in significant numbers.

 The strategy was similar to that used by Donald Trump in the 2016 presidential election, and has been claimed as one of the reasons Trump was able to win support from rural white voters.